 Eating disorders include extreme emotions, attitudes, and behaviors surrounding weight and food issues.
 Eating disorders are serious emotional and physical problems that can have life threatening consequences for females and males.

-Binge Eating Disorder, also known as compulsive overeating, is characterized by periods of uncontrolled, impulsive, or continuous eating beyond the point of feeling comfortably full.
+Also known as compulsive overeating, binge eating characterized by periods of uncontrolled, impulsive, or continuous eating beyond the point of feeling comfortably full.
 While there is no purging, there may be sporadic fasts or repetitive diets and often feelings of shame or self-hatred after a binge.
 People who overeat compulsively may struggle with anxiety, depression, and loneliness, which can contribute to their unhealthy episodes of binge eating.
 Body weight may vary from normal to mild, moderate, or severe obesity.

 Information adapted from the National Eating Disorder Association.
 Permission is granted to copy and reprint materials for educational purposes only. www.NationalEatingDisorders.org Referral Helpline: 800.931.2237